Who We Treat

 Family Integration

 The types of issues facing the young men in our program often carry with them an impact on family relationships.
 Damaged relationships can, in turn, drive animosity and regretful behaviors between family members.
 Repairing those relationships is an important part of returning to a loving and healthy life.
-Our counselors work closely with the family and the student to help them understand how to move past regret and begin to connect in a meaningful manner.
+Our therapists work closely with the family and the student to help them understand how to move past regret and begin to connect in a meaningful manner.
 Students will be asked to complete assignments and readings, and parents will be asked to do some work as well.
 A large part of this process is letting go of the resentments that are often harbored for past misdeeds, in order to rebuild trust within the family relationship.
 This can be a difficult process, but once complete, a new framework for positive family relationships will have been built.

 Low Self-Esteem